nasa/cumulus/docs/data-cookbooks/tracking-files.md

 File types for each file in a granule can be configured in a number of different ways, depending on the ingest type and workflow.
 For more information, see the [ancillary metadata](../features/ancillary_metadata) documentation.

-### Publish to CMR
+### CMR Metadata

-When publishing granule metadata to CMR, the `PostToCmr` task will perform a few metadata updates in the area of URLs for its respective metadata schema.
+When updating granule CMR metadata, the `MoveGranules` task will add the external facing URLs to the CMR metadata file based on the fileType.
-The table below shows how the CNM data types map to CMR Metadata updates.
+The table below shows how the CNM data types map to CMR metadata updates.
 Non-CNM file types are handled as 'data' file types.
 The UMM-G column reflects the `RelatedURL`'s `Type` derived from the CNM type, whereas the ECHO10 column shows how the CNM type affects the destination element.

 |CNM Type |UMM-G `RelatedUrl.Type` |ECHO10 Location |